rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 ```

 Cargo creates an empty test to help us get our library started, rather
 than the "Hello, world!" binary that we get with the `--bin` option.
-We'll look
+We’ll look
 at the `#[]` and `mod tests` syntax a little later, but for now just make sure
 to leave it in your *src/lib.rs*.

-Since we don't have a *src/main.rs*, there's nothing for Cargo to execute with
+Since we don’t have a *src/main.rs*, there’s nothing for Cargo to execute with
 the `cargo run` command.
 Therefore, we will be using the `cargo build` command
-to only compile our library crate's code.
+to only compile our library crate’s code.

-We're going to look at different options for organizing your library's code
+We’re going to look at different options for organizing your library’s code
 which will be suitable in a variety of situations, depending on the intentions
 you have for your code.

 ### Module Definitions

-For our `communicator` networking library, we're first going to define a module
+For our `communicator` networking library, we’re first going to define a module
 named `network` that contains the definition of a function called `connect`.
 Every module definition in Rust starts with the `mod` keyword.
 Add this code to
 the beginning of the *lib.rs* file, above the test code: